Politics of Identity

 Faculty and graduate students in American Politics study political institutions, public policy, racial and ethnic politics, gender and politics, electoral behavior, political parties, environmental politics, political economy of the US, public opinion and political behavior, and media & political communication.

 Faculty and graduate students in Comparative Politics have wide ranging interests that encompass democratization, political institutions, political parties, identity, social mobilization, political communication, and politics of the environment.
 Area specialties include Latin America, East and South Asia, Russia and Central Asia.

 Faculty and graduate students in International Relations have expertise in political processes and outcomes at the international level.
-Specialties including conflict & political violence, international organizations, and international finance.
+Specialties including conflict & political violence, international organizations, and international political economy.